Apple's iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max come in the same sizes as last year's iPhone 12 series.

 How to Power off iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max

-Hold the Side button and the Volume Up or Volume Down buttons together until two sliding buttons appear on the screen.
+Hold the Side button and the Volume Up or Down buttons together until two sliding buttons appear on the screen.

 Slide to power off by holding down the physical buttons and swiping right.